siqirua/tp/docs/UserGuide.md

 5. **Q**: What should I do if the application GUI opens off-screen when switching from multiple screens to a single screen?<br>
    **A**: If you move the application to a secondary screen and later switch to using only the primary screen, the GUI may open off-screen.
 To resolve this issue, delete the `preferences.json` file created by the application before running it again.
 This ensures that the GUI is properly displayed on the primary screen.

-6. **Q**: How do I verify the java version installed in my computer?
+6. **Q**: How do I verify the java version installed in my computer? <br>
-   **A**: You can pen a terminal and enter "java -version".
+   **A**: You can open a terminal and enter "java -version".
 The java version installed will be displayed in the terminal window.

 7. **Q**: How do I open a terminal?<br>
    **A**: It depends on the operating system.